AdaCore/spark2014/docs/lrm/source/packages.rst

 .. centered:: **Verification Rules**

 #.
-The precondition of a subprogram declaration with the Refined Precondition
+The precondition of a subprogram declaration and its Refined Postcondition
-   of its body or body stub and its Refined Postcondition together imply the postcondition of the declaration, that is:
+   together imply the postcondition of the declaration, that is:

-   (Precondition and Refined Precondition and Refined Postcondition) -> Postcondition
+   (Precondition and Refined Postcondition) -> Postcondition

    .. ifconfig:: Display_Trace_Units